adong660/adong660/README.md

-An undergraduate from Shenzhen, China, learning Computer Science in the second year.
+An undergraduate from Shenzhen, China, majoring in Computer Science.